Learn about bush regeneration and sustainability at our peaceful forest home in the Byron Bay Hinterland, Australia.

 Description

-As a retired couple we greatly value the support and input of our Workaway helpers, not only for sharing the physical load but also for injecting their skills and expertise into this wonderful property.
-Over the years we have observed that the most rewarding Workaway exchanges (for everyone) usually evolved when our guests had certain attributes, some of which are listed below:
+As an older couple we greatly value the support and input of our Workaway helpers, not only for sharing the physical load but also for injecting their individual skills and positive energy into this wonderful property.
+Over the years we have observed that the most enjoyable Workaway exchanges (for everyone) usually developed when our guests had certain characteristics, some of which are listed below:

-*Are you a mature (25+) couple or independent (skilled) solo traveler who appreciates the peaceful solitude of rural living?
+🦉 A mature (25+) couple or ‘skilled’ independent solo traveler with their own vehicle and an appreciation for the peaceful solitude of rural living.

-*Is ‘sustainability’ an interest and you have experience in gardening, property maintenance or a practical trade skill?
+🐝 Sustainability was a genuine interest and they had experience in gardening, property maintenance or a hands-on practical skill.

-If so … we would love to have you stay and help out 😊
+If these qualities resonate … we would love to have a chat about you coming to stay and helping out 😊

-Sadly, cyclone Alfred’s devastating winds (March 2025) destroyed our veggie garden and brought down branches and trees that have blocked trails/roads and damaged our work shed.
-Hence we have a few special garden and building projects on the agenda for the coming months.
+We are still recovering from cyclone Alfred’s devastating winds (March 2025) and subsequent storms that brought down trees and blocked our fire escape trail plus damaged a work shed.
+Hence we have a building project and tree clearing work on the agenda for the coming months before the summer heat arrives.

 • Types of help and learning opportunities